 Your first step toward success is just ahead!
-A career with the Colorado Department of Human Services (CDHS) offers fulfillment and purpose as you use your talents to assist fellow Coloradans in their own successes.
+A career with the Colorado Department of Human Services (CDHS) offers fulfillment and purpose as you use your talents to help fellow Coloradans thrive.
 Plus, you'll also find new colleagues and competitive benefits in your role with CDHS.
 CDHS offers job opportunities in several fields, including child welfare, developmental disabilities, mental health, nursing, social assistance programs, and youth services.
-CDHS Careers also recruits for support positions that include accounting, budgeting, contract management, custodial, facilities management, food service, human resources, and procurement.
-For more information about jobs at CDHS, contact firstname.lastname@example.org
+CDHS also recruits for support positions that include accounting, budgeting, contract management, custodial, facilities management, food service, human resources, and procurement.
+We are committed to increasing the diversity of our staff and providing culturally responsive programs and services.
+Therefore, we encourage people of diverse backgrounds and abilities to apply.
+For more information about jobs at CDHS, contact firstname.lastname@example.org.

-Join us from 1:00 to 1:30 p.m. on the dates listed below to learn when positions you're interested in are posted and speak with one of our talent acquisition specialists about the application process at CDHS.
+Join us from 1:00 to 1:30 p.m. every third Friday of the month to learn when positions you're interested in are posted and speak with one of our talent acquisition specialists about the application process at CDHS.